Neverwinter (video game): PlayStation 4

-In 2016, Ryan Winslett, for CinemaBlend, wrote "[S]ince Neverwinter has proven to be a solid action MMO, you really have nothing to lose by giving it a shot".
+In 2016, Ryan Winslett, for CinemaBlend, wrote that "since Neverwinter has proven to be a solid action MMO, you really have nothing to lose by giving it a shot".

-In 2016, Jason Bohn, for Hardcore Gamer, wrote "Taking on a review of a title the size and scope of Cryptic Studio’s Neverwinter is a daunting process, to put it mildly.
-The thing is just gigantic." and that "For no cost (not even a PlayStation Plus subscription is required), players can jump in and play one of the best MMORPGs available on the market at any price point today".
+In the same year, Jason Bohn, for Hardcore Gamer, wrote: "Taking on a review of a title the size and scope of Cryptic Studio's Neverwinter is a daunting process, to put it mildly.
+The thing is just gigantic".
+He also added that "for no cost (not even a PlayStation Plus subscription is required), players can jump in and play one of the best MMORPGs available on the market at any price point today".